camroach87/validatr/README.md

 * `shift` is the length of time to move forward.
 * `ts` is the name of the variable containing time-series data.

 Note that in `predict` a bit of work needs to be done to ensure `Arima()` returns a numeric vector of predictions.
-Since the number of rows in the final fold may be less than the horizon value of three, we specify `h = nrow(validation)` rather than setting it to 3.

 __Warning: have not tested this for ts variables that are of type POSIX or date yet.__